 “Looted Treasure Discovered in Cairo Neighborhood.”
 Max jumped to his feet, his voice drifting an octave higher.

-Max’s grandfather sat on the opposite side of the large wooden desk near the entrance to the Cabinet.
+Max’s grandfather, Archibald, sat on the opposite side of the large wooden desk near the entrance to the Cabinet.
 His feet were up, his face concealed behind an opened magazine.
 It was Friday, which in Egypt is the first day of the weekend.
-But for Max, Fridays were a day of work.
-Reading about new discoveries and forgeries in the world of antiquities wasn’t necessarily part of his job as Archibald’s apprentice, but whenever the teapot came out, newspapers and journals followed.
+But for Max, it was a work day.
+Reading about new discoveries and forgeries in the world of antiquities wasn’t part of his job as Archibald’s apprentice, but whenever the teapot came out, newspapers and journals followed.

 “Looted treasure you say?
 I’m not surprised.”
 Archibald responded, shifting his copy of Modern Collector to one hand and reaching for a cup of tea with the other.